 An area equivalent to Tokyo’s Akihabara, Nipponbashi or ‘Den Den Town’ is something of a hub for Osaka’s ‘otaku’ culture.
-Located between Ebisucho Station to the south and Kinetsu-Nippombashi to the north, the streets of Den Den Town are full of shops selling all things ‘anime’, ‘manga’ and electronics.
+Located between Ebisucho Station to the south and Nipponbashi Station to the north, the streets of Den Den Town are full of shops selling all things ‘anime’, ‘manga’, electronics and all things pop-culture.
 Basically, it’s a nerd’s delight!
-Shops are concentrated along two main streets – Nipponbashi-suji/Sakai-suji and the parallel-running Ota Road – making it fairly easy to navigate and less crowded than Tokyo’s otaku neighbourhood of Akihabara, a visit to Den Den Town is typically good fun.
+Shops are concentrated along two main streets – Nipponbashi-suji / Sakai-suji and the parallel-running Ota Road – making it fairly easy to navigate and less crowded than Tokyo’s otaku neighbourhood of Akihabara, a visit to Den Den Town is typically good fun.

 36 / UMEDA SKY BUILDING